apradhn/imdb_cli/readme.md

 ### Rotten Tomatoes
 Enter `tomatoes` after picking a title, and your Mac's text-to-speech robot will speak the Rotten Tomatoes consensus of the title.

+## UI customization
+You can change the padding and width of the CLI by modifying th e `WIDTH` and `PADDING` constants in the Printable module.
+By default `WIDTH` and `PADDING` are set to 75 and 5, respectively.

 ## Resources
 * [Nokogiri](http://www.nokogiri.org/)
 * [OMDb API](http://www.omdbapi.com/)